aliakatas/aliakatas/README.md

-### Hi there 👋
+### Hi, 👋

-My name is Aristotelis and I work as a Software Engineer at [Jacobs](https://www.jacobs.com/) in the [Flood Modeller](https://www.floodmodeller.com/) development team.
+I'm Aristotelis and I work as a Software Engineer at [Jacobs](https://www.jacobs.com/) in the [Flood Modeller](https://www.floodmodeller.com/) development team.
-My background is in Physics and Math, particularly Computational and Environmental Physics.
+My background is in Physics and Maths, and I enjoy learning new technologies and automating everything.

-I am naturally curious and I try to keep up with scientific and technological advances in any area that draws my attention.

 -----------------